niktaaan/Multi-Agent-LSTMTD3/README.md

 2.Multi-Agent Twin Delayed Deep Deterministic Policy Gradient (MATD3)
 3.Multi-Agent Long Short-Term Memory Twin Delayed Deep Deterministic Policy Gradient (MALSTMTD3)

-For both Markov Decision Processes(MDP) and Partially Observable Markov Decision Processes (POMDP) versions of the tasks.
-The specific environments are the PettingZoo Multi-Particle Environments (MPE Environments).
+These algorithms are designed to work with both Markov Decision Processes (MDP) and Partially Observable Markov Decision Processes (POMDP) versions of the tasks.
+The specific environments used are the PettingZoo Multi-Particle Environments (MPE Environments).

-  main.py
-  Script to train multi agent algorithm or render environment.
-  Arguments are parsed from the command line.

-  ma_algorithm_runner.py
-  This module containing the AlgorithmRunner class, a high level class that organizes the algorithms, environments, and data logging.

-  create_algorithm.py
-  Creates the appropriate multi-agent algorithm based on the provided arguments and hyperparameters.

-##Run
+## Running the Code

-Train an algorithm from the beginning (exclude --render and exclude --load_from_directory) from the command line with:
-python main.py [arguments]
+To train an algorithm from scratch (excluding rendering and loading from directory), run the following command from the command line: python main.py [arguments]

 ## Code Contributors
 The initial version of the code was written by Jordan Cramer.
 Subsequent modifications were made by Maryam Kia.